 The student chapter holds monthly meetings for all members.
 These meetings touch on a variety of topics, e.g. professional development, conference planning, and help with curriculum.

 The Chem-E-Car team holds meetings that are scheduled throughout the semester by team members.
 These meetings are dedicated to the design and testing of our originally-designed, chemically-powered vehicle for regional and national competition.

-Nevada AIChE's main event this semester is the Annual Student Conference, which takes place from November 1-4, 2013 in San Francisco, CA. This conference will involve the Chem-E-Car competition, paper/poster research presentations, development workshops, and a national career and graduate school fair.
+Nevada AIChE participates in the Annual Student Conference, which involves the Chem-E-Car competition, paper/poster research presentations, development workshops, and a national career and graduate school fair.